 AoIR2021 Call for Proposals

-The 22nd annual conference of the Association of Internet Researchers (AoIR), a transdisciplinary gathering of scholars interested in the place of networked technologies in social processes, will be held in Philadelphia, PA, USA.
-The 2021 conference will be jointly hosted by Temple University and the University of Pennsylvania.
+The 22nd annual conference of the Association of Internet Researchers (AoIR), a transdisciplinary gathering of scholars interested in the place of networked technologies in social processes, will be held Virtually.
 The conference theme is: Independence.

 Historically, independence has galvanized anti-colonial movements across the world.
 Yet, who benefits from independence?
 In 1776, it was in Philadelphia that the US “Declaration of Independence” was signed.
 However, that meant nothing for the humans kidnapped from Africa and brought to America as slave labor; or for the Lenni Lenape people whose land was stolen via a series of violent, coercive, and bureaucratic moves in the creation of the city.
 In more recent history, movements for justice faced state violence for their calls for independence.
 In 1985, for instance, the Philadelphia police firebombed the compound of the Black liberation communal living group called MOVE, who were attempting to live independent of white supremacist legal and social institutions.
 It is the acknowledgement of the internal contradictions and historic hypocrisy of independence we wish to evoke with the conference theme: Independence for whom, from what, where, and under what constraints?